 Tooth extraction is the removal of a tooth in its entirety.
 Extractions are necessary for certain oral conditions such as cavities, gum diseases, malocclusion, external trauma to the teeth, etc. It is a common misconception that extractions would be too painful.
-But, we would make sure the process is free from pain using the right means of sedation.
+But, we make sure the process is free from pain using the right means of sedation.

 Need for extraction

 Tooth extractions would usually be required in the following situations:

 Cavities: When a tooth gets infected due to cavities, it can negatively influence the patient's oral health.
 If left untreated, the decay can advance to the tooth's deeper layers and cause a root canal infection.
 We try to restore the tooth to its original contour.
 But, when the tooth is beyond restoration, it will have to be removed completely.

 Impacted teeth:Teeth sometimes get impacted or stuck in between the gums and jawbone.
 This condition can be highly painful and potentially lead to an infection near the impacted site.
 It is wise to have impacted teeth removed to save oneself from a lot of pain.

 Orthodontics:Malocclusion can completely ruin the aesthetics of one's smile.
 Patients with malocclusion often feel too conscious of their smile, which can hinder their confidence.
 Orthodontic solutions such as braces and Invisalign can help to get rid of the malocclusion.
 But, the teeth need space to move to their orthodontically right positions.
 Extractions would be required in such cases to provide space for the adjoining teeth to shift.